-It’s the beginning of the rainy season here in Portland.
+It’s the beginning of the rainy season here.
 The local meteorologist at KGW, Rod Hill, recently predicted six weeks of rain throughout November and December!
 No one wants to sit in the house on a rainy day, settling a coffee cup on the windowsill to watch rain trickling down the window, just to notice a wet spot on the ceiling.
 Or, worse yet, an actual drip from up above.
 Leaks are only one symptom of a failing roof and an indication that a homeowner should call a professional roof contractor as soon as possible.
 Most roofs require routine maintenance and regular care to last for their advertised useful life.
 Here are a few reasons a roof fails:

 Five Reasons Roofs Fail

 Asphalt shingles can blister, and this problem can be a pain to deal with when it comes up.
 Blisters form on the rooftop when moisture settles under the roofing material.
 Most commonly, these blisters occur underneath asphalt shingles, but excess humidity is a problem for any roof, regardless of material.
 When moisture is trapped underneath the asphalt shingles, it’s only a matter of time until the weather dries out, and the trapped moisture expands, resulting in blisters.
 Most of these blisters are small and harmless, but multiple blisters or large ones result in rainwater leaking into the house, causing damage to the roof.

 Another common reason for roof failure is poor ventilation.
 Sometimes the roof’s ventilation is overlooked when attempting to decipher a problematic roof, but poor ventilation results in a myriad of problems for the homeowner.
 Keep in mind the importance of proper ventilation when remodeling a home or building a new structure.
 Make sure to choose a professional roofing contractor with a proven track record of success, as well as a company that can explain their process thoroughly.